 Exercise during the working day

 In the late ’90s, I worked at a FTSE 100 company’s HQ in Oxfordshire.
-It was a great job, but it came with some outdated office rules, including that having to stay at your desk until 6pm even if you have nothing to do.
+It was a great job, but it came with some outdated office rules, including that of having to stay at your desk until 6pm even if you have nothing to do.
 The premise was that should the finance director walk past, he would be impressed that we were still working.
 The fact that he was based in London and was rarely in our office was irrelevant.

 Whether or not employees have rules or unwritten expectations on desk-time today, the ability of employees to exercise during the working day is often restricted and rarely promoted as a positive habit (although Covid-19 home working may have started to change this).
 However, numerous research studies have concluded that exercise during the working day benefits the employee, their colleagues and the organisation.